 She is proud to have a hard working 19 year old, who started University this Autumn; 2020, loves travelling, photography, yoga, singing, music, cinema and laughing!

 Ann Weir is a retired High School teacher.
 She taught Child Development, Textiles and was Head of Deptartment for PSHE for 15 years.
 She has worked with 0-18 year olds at St.George’s Church, Leeds, latterly as Children’s and Families’ Pastor.
 Since retirement, Ann continues to support, through mentoring and supervision, several adults mainly working within a church/Christian context across the city.

 Ann has lived in Alwoodley for almost 50 years and is the mother of four and grandma to nine.

-Ann is our Early Years link Governor and member of the Welfare Sub Committee.
+Ann is now an associate member and member of the Welfare Sub Committee.

 Rev. Jude Smith